 9. The Nuances of these Rules Seem Confusing and Difficult to Follow.
 I am Not Familiar with the Wording Used by the EPA.
 What Should I Do Next?

 We understand your concerns about the confusing language of the rules.
 Although what we can say during a webinar may be limited because we can’t provide legal advice absent an attorney-client relationship, we have published a Legal Insight to help make content of the rules more understandable.
-Please contact Brooke Dickerson or Jennifer Hilliard for specific legal advice on these rules.
+Please contact Jennifer Hilliard for specific legal advice on these rules.